Why Venezuelans are returning to the country after historic exodus

 Everyone dreams that the country can go back to “the way it was before”.
 But most are aware that radical change will not happen overnight.

-Luis Vicente León emphasizes that Venezuela today is not a single country, but several.
+Luis Vicente León points out that Venezuela today is not a single country, but several.

-“There are segments of the population whose revenues have become dollarized and, for them, the situation has improved.
-But for others, whose revenues are not in dollars, the situation is worse, because their costs have become dollarized”, he explains.
+“There are segments of the population whose income has become dollarized and, for them, the situation has improved.
+But for others, whose income is not in dollars, the situation is worse, because their costs have become dollarized”, he explains.

 Despite the economic limitations that persist in Venezuela, Fátima maintains a positive attitude and asks her compatriots who intend to return to the country to come with the purpose of moving forward and working.